5.1 RBRVS and the Medicare Physician Fee Schedule

 Why RBRVS Matters for Billers

-Most physician and non-facility outpatient claims under Medicare Part B are paid from the Medicare Physician Fee Schedule (MPFS), which is built on the Resource-Based Relative Value Scale (RBRVS).
-As a Certified Professional Biller, you will not calculate fee schedules from scratch, but you must be able to verify that a posted payment is correct, explain an underpayment, and recognize when a service paid at a facility rate instead of a non-facility rate.
+Most physician and non-facility outpatient claims under Medicare Part B are paid from the Medicare Physician Fee Schedule (MPFS), built on the Resource-Based Relative Value Scale (RBRVS).
+As a Certified Professional Biller (CPB), you will not build a fee schedule from scratch, but you must verify that a posted allowed amount is correct, explain an underpayment, and recognize when a line paid at a facility rate instead of a non-facility rate.
+RBRVS replaced the old "usual, customary, and reasonable" charge system in 1992 precisely to make payment predictable and resource-based rather than charge-based.

 The Three RVU Components

 Every CPT/HCPCS service on the MPFS carries three Relative Value Units (RVUs).
-RVUs are unitless measures of relative resource cost.
+RVUs are unitless measures of relative resource cost — a number, not a dollar amount.

 | RVU Component | What It Measures | Example Driver |